shreejanjoshi/lerning-with-mySQL/README.md

 ##### CODE TO REMEMBER (variable can be changed)
 - $query = "UPDATE users SET username = '$username', password = '$password' WHERE id = '$id'";
 ==> it will update username from value variable username and so on

+In login_update I had a lot of problem too many error but all were simple error like space, forgot put ; , wrote code outside of if statement so it was showing variable undefine, in form action wrote wrong name.

+#### login_delete
+Here I will try to delete data from that I have create by login_create.php.
+##### CODE TO REMEMBER (variable can be changed)
+- $query = "DELETE FROM users WHERE id='$id'"; ==> This code will delete data